-Applications for 2021 are now closed.
-Below you can find more information on how stalls operate at Pride in London and other application details.
+Below you can find more information on application details from previous years and how stalls operate at Pride in London.

-Whether you are a bi community organisation, an HIV testing charity, a small LGBT+ owned business or a major brand, a stall is a great way to be seen at Pride and to meet new people.
+Whether you are a community organisation/group, a LGBT+ owned business or a major brand, a stall is a great way to be seen at Pride and to meet new people.

 Stallholders must agree to stall-specific terms and conditions when accepting the offer of a stall.
 You do not need to agree to them to apply, but if you think you may be unable to do so later, do let us know as soon as possible.

-Not all organisations and brands that apply will meet the Code and Pledge and we expect to receive more applications than we have stalls.
+Not all organisations and brands that apply will meet the Code of Conduct and we expect to receive more applications than we have stalls.
 As such, we reserve the right, at our sole discretion, to choose which organisations are offered a stall.

 We provide a marquee that is open to the front, and has three walls and a roof.
 With each stall, we aim to supply one trestle table and two chairs (more for a small fee), but do bear in mind that these can sometimes go missing.

-Electricity is generally not available except for the large North Terrace stalls in Trafalgar Square, where pricing and availability will depend on how many applications are made for an electrical supply.
+Electricity is generally not available except for the large North Terrace stalls in Trafalgar Square and Golden Square, where pricing and availability will depend on how many applications are made for an electrical supply.
 For environmental and health and safety reasons we do not permit stallholders to bring their own generators.